-He added: “Local government finance is probably a big turn-off for most people, but the decisions we make when setting the budget can affect you and your community, so it’s important that you give us your views.
+“Local government finance is probably a big turn-off for most people, but the decisions we make when setting the budget can affect you and your community, so it’s important that you give us your views.

 “The council tax you pay is only one of our main funding sources.
 The other two are grants from central government and business rates.
 Although your council tax has gone up, we’ve lost a lot of funding from central government.

 “About £34m has been cut from the main grant from central government since 2013, that’s a massive amount of money wiped from our budget.

 “We’ve managed our finances soundly and by streamlining the way we work we’ve protected many of the services for the most vulnerable, but that comes at the expense of other activities people enjoy.”